Samk13/snippetshub/docs/vscode-page/vim.md

 - normal -> insert = iI aA cC oO
 - commend -> normal = ENTER

-Joy of Painting[1] with Bob Ross[2]
+# Joy of Painting[1] with Bob Ross[2]
-=

     [1] - Vim
     [2] - Shawn Biddle

 ## Modality

     Insert  - Brush is on the canvas
     Normal  - Brush is off the canvas
     Command - Mixing your pallette

 ## Starting Vim

     vim <file>
     vim, :e <file>

 ## Pen to the page

     i - Enter insert mode at cursor
     I - Enter insert mode at first non-blank character s - Delete character under cursor and enter insert mode S - Delete line and begin insert at beginning of same line a - Enter insert mode _after_ cursor
     A - Enter insert mode at the end of the line o - Enter insert mode on the next line
     O - enter insert mode on the above line
     C - Delete from cursor to end of line and begin insert

     This is a test sentence

 (Next class will cover 'c')

 ## Picking up the brush

     ESC
     Ctrl+[

 ## Scanning the canvas

         k
         ^
     h <   > l
         v
         j

 yy - Copies a line

 yw - Copies a word

-y$ - Copies from where your cursor is to the end of a line
+y\$ - Copies from where your cursor is to the end of a line

 v - Highlight one character at a time using arrow buttons or the h, k, j, l buttons